kexiZeroing/FE-Learning-notes/doc/learn-vue.md

 https://nodejs.dev/learn

 ### Knowledge
-Electron inherits its multi-process architecture from Chromium.
-- Each Electron app has a single **main process**, which acts as the application's entry point.
+Each Electron app has a single **main process**, which acts as the application's entry point.
 The main process runs in a Node.js environment, and adds native APIs to interact with the user's operating system.
 Each instance of the `BrowserWindow` class creates an application window that loads a web page in a separate renderer process.
 You can interact with this web content from the main process using the window's `webContents` object.

-- Each Electron app spawns a separate **renderer process** for each open `BrowserWindow`.
+Each Electron app spawns a separate **renderer process** for each open `BrowserWindow`.
 The renderer has no direct access to require or other Node.js APIs. (enable `nodeIntegration` and disable `contextIsolation` to use Node)

-- **Preload scripts** contain code that executes in a renderer process before its web content begins loading.
+**Preload scripts** contain code that executes in a renderer process before its web content begins loading.
 These scripts run within the renderer context, but are granted more privileges by having access to Node.js APIs (no matter whether `nodeIntegration` is turned on or off.)

-- IPC stands for inter-process communication.
+IPC stands for inter-process communication.
 Electron uses IPC to send serialized JSON messages between the main and renderer processes.

-`process.platform` returns a string identifying the operating system platform on which the Node.js process is running: `darwin`, `linux`, `win32`.
-> Darwin is the part of OS X that is the actual operating system, which forms the core set of components upon which Mac OS X and iOS are based.
-To give an analogy, Darwin would be the equivalent of Linux (and the GNU utilities) while Mac OS X would be the equivalent of Ubuntu or another distribution (a kernel, the basic userspace utilities, a GUI layer and a bunch of "built-in" applications).

-`ASAR` stands for Atom Shell Archive Format.
-An asar archive is a simple `tar`-like format that concatenates files into a single file.
-The ASAR format was created primarily to improve performance on Windows when reading large quantities of small files (e.g. when loading your app's JavaScript dependency tree from `node_modules`).
+Asar (Atom Shell Archive Format) is a simple extensive archive format, it works like tar that concatenates all files together without compression, while having random access support.
+The ASAR format was created primarily to improve performance when reading large quantities of small files.